 The species include:

-You can review these lists inidividually, by selecting the links to the left, or download a complete list.
+You can review these lists individually or download a complete list.